trutoo/event-bus/README.md

 ### Subscribe

 Subscribe to an event channel triggering callback on received event matching type, with an optional replay of last event at initial subscription.
+The event type channel may be the wildcard `'*'` resulting in the callback being fired with `{ eventType: string, detail: T }` for any event published.

 ```typescript
 subscribe<T>(eventType: string, callback: Callback<T>): { unsubscribe(): void };